Prescribing Information

 MANAGING DIARRHEA DURING TREATMENT

 Diarrhea is a common—and sometimes serious—side effect of chemotherapy.
-If you experience diarrhea during your treatment, your doctor may give you anti-diarrhea medicine, such as loperamide or atropine.
-If you experience diarrhea that is serious, your doctor will withhold your treatment, and may continue it at a lower dose if your diarrhea gets better.
+If you experience diarrhea during your treatment, your healthcare provider may give you anti-diarrhea medicine, such as loperamide or atropine.
+If you experience diarrhea that is serious, your healthcare provider will withhold your treatment, and may continue it at a lower dose if your diarrhea gets better.

 IMPORTANT!
-If you have any symptoms of diarrhea, you should contact your doctor and treatment team right away.
+If you have any symptoms of diarrhea, you should contact your healthcare provider and treatment team right away.

 • Smaller amounts of food, and more often (about 6-8 small servings per day)